ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Related Work

-RAG~\cite{lewis2020retrieval} is a method to improve the generation abilities of a pretrained model without additional training, by dynamically retrieving and supplying information as context in the prompt.
-The most relevant information for a given query is retrieved from an external database, and supplied to the model as context for improved generation that relies on the context data.
-While RAG has been greatly explored for text generation tasks and applied over multiple pretrained LLMs~\cite{lewis2020retrieval,gao2023retrieval,ram2023context,zhang2025aidrivensignlanguagegeneration}, it has yet to be explored for enhancing the capabilities of pretrained text-to-image models.
-Some previous work used nearest-neighbor image retrieval to improve image generation~\cite{sheyninknn, blattmann2022retrieval, chenre, hu2024instruct}, however they train models specifically for retrieval-aided generation.
+\textbf{Retrieval Augmented Generation (RAG)}~\citet{lewis2020retrieval} is a method for improving the generation abilities of a pretrained model without additional training, by dynamically retrieving and supplying information as context through text prompts.
+For each given query, relevant information is retrieved from an external database, and supplied to the model for improved generation that relies on it as context.
+While RAG has been greatly explored for text generation tasks and applied over multiple pretrained LLMs~\citep{lewis2020retrieval,gao2023retrieval,ram2023context,borgeaud2022improving,li2024brief,zhang2025towards}, it has yet to be explored for enhancing pretrained image generation models' capabilities.
+Some previous work used nearest-neighbor image retrieval to improve image generation~\citep{sheyninknn, blattmann2022retrieval, chenre, lyurealrag} or for editing-guidance \citep{hu2024instruct, sanguigni2025fashion}, however they either train models specifically for retrieval-aided generation or require a retrieval-module training per-model.
 Unlike them, our method leverages pretrained models and does not require additional training.
+A recent work, \citet{yuan2025finerag}, utilizes an LLM for prompt decomposition to concepts and retrieves references representing each of them.
+Then, they generate a layout with all the concepts to assert all of them are generated.
+Unlike our method, they retrieve all the concepts in a prompt, ignoring prior knowledge of the model.
+Moreover, while using a layout ensures all concepts are present in the result, this strategy may constrain the generation abilities to isolated concepts without interaction between them.
+For example, their method may struggle to generate a concept in a style or interacting concepts.